Bangladesh International School, Dammam

-Bangladesh International School Dammam is an international school located in Dammam, Eastern Province, Saudi Arabia.
+Bangladesh International School Dammam is an English medium international school located in Dammam, Eastern Province, Saudi Arabia.

 Establishment

-The school was established on January 1, 1987.
+The school was established on 1 January 1987.
 H. E. Hedayet Ahmed, then Ambassador of Bangladesh, who proposed the school as a part of the education and cultural wing of the Bangladesh Embassy in Saudi Arabia.
 The school is run by a school management committee, which is elected by the school parents.
 The school has nearly 1,400 students from Bangladesh, India, Sri Lanka, Egypt, Eritrea, Ethiopia, Pakistan, Sudan and other countries.